 This webpage describes how to efficiently create a model of multiple projects that are put into a fund and then consolidated.
-This method of consolidating many similar (but in no way identical) projects is useful for both real estate projects (like residential homes) or rooftop solar projects on commercial buildings.
+This method of consolidating many similar — but in no way identical — projects into a fund is useful for both real estate projects (like residential homes) or rooftop solar projects on commercial buildings.
 The approach I suggest is to make a list of projects in a database and then create a template that can handle different project dates; different project sizes and costs; different construction periods etc. To do this you can gather the data into the template and then create a macro that copies the template for all of the projects.
 Finally, you can use the INDIRECT function to consolidate the individual projects into a fund.
 Using this method, individual project sheets and consolidations come from a master sheet and an SPV template file.
 You can create multiple sheets with different SPV’s and put different projects into separate SPV’s with a relatively simple macro.
 Once you have a lot of individual SPV’s in separate sheets, you can consolidate the SPV’s using the INDIRECT function.
 This method of consolidating many similar (but in no way identical) projects is useful for both real estate projects (like residential homes) or rooftop solar projects on commercial buildings.
 There are a lot of solar pages related to the files and the methods described below.

 - The featured solar model page that is linked to this sentence includes completed finance models.

 - There is also a file that allows you to automatically download panel prices and the price of silicon used in manufacturing the panels which is linked to this sentence.

 - There is a webpage that works through resource issues including the performance ratio and how to find the best data on solar energy that hits a panel.